StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Reflection
 ---

 This is an interesting project that has a lot of potential.
-Further tweaking the model, like making it deeper with more layers or more kernels with additional data augmentation methods and regularization methods to not let the network overfit on this small dataset could get the final percentages on this dataset.
+Further tweaking the model, like making it deeper with more layers or more kernels with additional data augmentation and regularization methods to not let the network overfit on this small dataset could get the final percentages on this dataset.

 But: this is a quite small dataset!
 Transfer learning could help to use a pre-trained network and finetune on this tiny dataset.
 Or even some other dataset (if available) could be used to extend the amount of training images.